 Picture in Public Domain from Wikimedia Commons.
 Check the buboes.
 The man in the background may be holding a bunch of herbs, which were erroneously thought to help ward off disease by filling the air or at least the person’s breathing space with healthy odours.

-The alignment of Mars, Jupiter and Saturn, which were close together on the 24th of March in 1345.
+♦The alignment of Mars, Jupiter and Saturn, which were close together on 24 March, 1345.
 In Medieval Europe great importance was placed on astrology and the movements of the stars and planets.
-They also used this technique when planning and performing operations (apprentice doctors had to learn which days were “unlucky” to perform surgery).
+They also used this technique when planning and performing operations (apprentice doctors had to learn which days were “unlucky” for performing surgery).

-Children who disobey their parents.
+♦Children who disobeyed their parents.
 This might have just been said to scare children, but it is also possible that people believed this.
-Many young children died as they weren’t strong enough to fight off the disease.
+Many young children died because they weren’t strong enough to fight off the disease.

 People should seclude themselves from others and stay away from the infected air.
 (This wasn’t a bad idea, but it would have been difficult to put into practice.
 You can’t stay home for ever.)